 Metal Engraving Performance: Speed, Depth, and Detail

-A modern 60W laser engraver is capable of engraving at speeds up to 15,000 mm/s, while still maintaining high accuracy.
+A modern 60W MOPA fiber laser engraver is capable of engraving at speeds up to 15,000 mm/s, while still maintaining professional-level precision.

 In real-world use, that means: